digital-asset/daml/docs/source/daml/reference/structure.rst

 :ref:`choice observers <daml-ref-choice-observers>`
     ``observer`` keyword

     Optional.
-Parties that aren't stakeholder but who you still want to be able to see this choice.
+Additional parties that are guaranteed to be informed of an exercise of the choice.

     To specify choice observers, you must start you choice with the ``choice`` keyword.